-This black comedy movies features Jim Henson-esque puppets in a perverse comic satire.
+This black comedy movie features Jim Henson-esque puppets in a perverse comic satire.
 During its limited release in the U.S. in 2002 critic James Berardinelli wrote "The stories of these ... characters are told in a disgustingly graphic, obscenely offbeat, and caustically funny manner.
 Meet the Feebles is for those with a strong stomach and a seriously warped sense of humor.
-The film is so off the beaten track that it makes Monty Python seem main stream."
+The film is so off the beaten track that it makes Monty Python seem mainstream."

 This is the third of the Marx Brothers' movies starring the famous brothers Groucho Marx, Chico Marx, Harpo Marx and Zeppo Marx.
 The story takes place on an ocean liner crossing the Atlantic Ocean.